duaneodom/rclink4g/docs/README.md

 All configuration settings are available via the web interface.

-- **hostname**: the tailscale hostname that you want to give the companion computer
+- **hostname**: the tailscale hostname that you want to assign to the companion computer
 - **ground station address**: the tailscale hostname (or IP address) of your GCS
 - **ground station video port**: the port at which your GCS is listening for a video stream
-- **video channel**: the servo channel on the autopilot which you would like to use for video switching
+- **video channel**: the servo channel on the autopilot which you would like to use for video switching.
+This should be an unused servo channel on your autopilot and you should setup your RC transmitter to toggle this channel between the 4 PWM ranges supported for the video channel.
-- **video stream PWM settings**: 4 PWM ranges for the selected video channel that will select the configured video setting
+- **video stream PWM settings**: the 4 fixed PWM ranges for the selected video channel that are used to select the user configured video setting
     - none
     - very low bandwith
     - low bandwidth